branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

  * "Good feelings actually lead to intuitions of coherence."

- * P. 70: Experiment attributing good feelings to music while RAT was conducted — eliminated the intuition of coherence.
+ * p.
+70: Experiment attributing good feelings to music while RAT was conducted — eliminated the intuition of coherence.
 "The brief emotional response that follows the presentation of a triad of words (pleasant if the triad is coherent, unpleasant otherwise) is actually the basis of judgments of coherence."

 ## Ch.
 6 Norms, Surprises, and Causes